LDS Basics:

 Introduction to The Church of Jesus Christ of Latter-day Saints

 Want to know more about "the Mormons"?
 Or, more properly, members of The Church of Jesus Christ of Latter-day Saints?
 (It's not "the Mormon Church" - that's a misleading nickname.)
 Want to know what we really believe and do?
 Perhaps I can help.
-This page is the attempt of Jeff Lindsay, a Latter-day Saint in Wisconsin, to explain who we are and what we believe.
-I'm a student of LDS topics, a former bishop, returned missionary, father of four, BYU alumnus, and something of a geek - all the qualifications you could hope for, frankly, at least from me.
-Though I strive to be accurate and fair, this page - like anything mortals do - is subject to all sorts of errors, including typos and unintelligible writing.
+This page is the attempt of Jeff Lindsay, a Latter-day Saint in Shanghai, China, to explain who we are and what we believe.
+I'm a student of LDS topics, a returned missionary, father of four, BYU alumnus, and something of a geek-- all the qualifications you could hope for, frankly, at least on the Internet.
+Though I strive to be accurate and fair, this page is subject to all the errors mortals make and is solely my responsibility.
+It has not been approved by the Church, by BYU, or even by Mitt Romney.
 Sorry!
-For other information, be sure to visit LDS.org and Mormon.org - but even these Church-owned sites have mortal Webmasters and authors.
+For other information, be sure to visit ChurchofJesusChrist.org and ComeuntoChrist.org - but even these Church-owned sites have mortal Webmasters and authors.

 "We solemnly affirm that The Church of Jesus Christ of Latter-day Saints is in fact a restoration of the Church established by the Son of God...; that it carries His sacred name, even the name of Jesus Christ; that it is built upon a foundation of apostles and prophets, He being the chief cornerstone; that its priesthood ... was restored under the hands of those who held it anciently...."

-Headquarters of this worldwide church are in Salt Lake City, Utah, where early members of the Church settled after being driven out of the eastern and midwestern states by violent mobs.
-History buffs can learn more about the westward trek of the early LDS pioneers and refugees at the official LDS Web site, http://www.lds.org.
+Headquarters of this worldwide church are in Salt Lake City, Utah, where early members of the Church settled after being driven out of the eastern and Midwestern states by violent mobs.

 The Church is currently led by President Thomas S, Monson, who took the place of President Gordon B. Hinckley when he passed away on Jan.
 27, 2008.
 President Hinckley was internationally known, respected, and loved by millions as a true example of follower of Jesus Christ.
 President Thomas S. Monson brings a similar stature and reputation to his role as the leader of the Church, with two counselors in a First Presidency, assisted by a Quorum of Twelve Apostles.

 Although I may disagree with the theology of some other Christians, that gives me no right to say that they are not Christians because they don't see things the way I do.
 Why, then, are we said to not be Christian?
 Several common attacks are discussed on the "LDS FAQ" page, "Are We Christian?."
 However, the two major reasons I hear from critics are 1) because we think we must keep the commandments to be saved and 2) because we do not accept the standard doctrine of the Trinity.
-These are issues worthy of long discussion (e.g., see my lengthy discussion on the issues of grace, works, and salvation, the oneness of God, my LDS FAQ page on relationships between God and man, or my page on the divine potential of humans), but here's my quick response to both of the most common charges:
+These are issues worthy of long discussion.
+For example, see Elder Jeffrey R. Holland's powerful General Conference sermon, "The Only True God and Jesus Christ Whom He Hath Sent" and a related statement on the Godhead at ChurchofJesusChrist.org to better understand the issue of the Trinity and LDS doctrine.
+You could also consider my discussion on the issues of grace, works, and salvation, the oneness of God, my LDS FAQ page on relationships between God and man, or my page on the divine potential of humans.
+For your convenience, here's my quick response to both of the most common charges used to deny our Christianity:

 1) Commandment keeping?
 In Matthew 19:16-22, somebody asked Christ directly what he needed to do to have eternal life.
 Christ answered: "If thou wilt enter into life, keep the commandments."
 We believe Christ said this for a reason - and there are dozens of similar statements in the Bible (scripture-lovers may wish to study a sampling of such statements).
 This does not mean that we are saved by works, but that we must follow Christ to receive His grace.
 Gaining access to grace by following Christ is not saving ourselves by our works!